 How to Clean Wheels

-Avoid washing your wheels after a long drive.
-Driving heats the wheels, which makes cleaning risky because drastic changes to the wheel's temperature can possibly damage the finish.
+It is important to avoid washing your wheels after a long drive.
+Longer drives can heat the wheels, which makes cleaning risky because drastic changes to the wheel's temperature can possibly damage the finish.
 Always allow your wheels to cool before beginning the cleaning process.

 Ready the wash buckets and cleaning agents that you will apply to the wheels.
 Wheel finishes are similar to paint job finishes, they can be safely cleaned by a mild detergent or cleaner specifically designed for automotive use.
 We recommend that you refrain from using chemical wheel cleaners, which can contain corrosive ingredients that might cloud or remove a wheel's clear-coat finish.